kaowkaoww/MSE-800-PSE/Homework Activity/Homework Activity 1-2/Readme - Homework Activity 1.2.md

 This activity demonstrates how to analyze student test scores using NumPy with a 2D array.
 Each row in the array represents a student, and each column represents a subject.

-The program performs the following tasks:

-1. Calculates and prints the average score for each student.
-2. Calculates and prints the average score for each subject.
-3. Identifies the student (row index) with the highest total score and displays their total and individual subject scores.
-4. Adds 5 bonus points to the third subject (for all students) and displays the updated score array.
+This activity helped me practice basic data analysis using Python and NumPy, especially working with arrays and understanding how to manipulate data without using loops everywhere.

 ## What I Learned

-- How to calculate the average using `np.mean()` across rows and columns.
+1. Calculates and prints the average score for each student by using np.mean() to find averages across rows (per student) and columns (per subject)
-- How to calculate total scores with `np.sum()`.
-- How to find the index of the highest scoring student with `np.argmax()`.
-- How to use array slicing and broadcasting to modify specific parts of the array.
+2. Calculates and prints the average score for each subject by using np.argmax() to find the student with the highest score
+3. Identifies the student (row index) with the highest total score and displays their total and individual subject scores by using np.argmax() to find the student with the highest score
-  For example, `scores[:, 2] += 5` means: go to column 2 (the third subject) for all students, and add 5 points to each score.
+4. Adds 5 bonus points to the third subject (for all students) and displays the updated score array by using `scores[:, 2] += 5` means: go to column 2 (the third subject) for all students, and add 5 points to each score.

+## extra thoughts
+At first, I wasn’t sure how to calculate things like “average by row” or “total by row” without using loops.
+But NumPy makes it super easy once I understood how to use axis=0 and axis=1.
+It was also really cool learning how to update specific subjects without needing to write extra for loops.
+This exercise made me feel more confident in using NumPy for simple data analysis, and I think it’s a good foundation for bigger data projects in the future.